The classification of simple separable KK-contractible C*-algebras with finite nuclear dimension

 The main purpose of this appendix is to prove Theorem \ref{Tappendix} below.
 The existence of a map as stated in \ref{Tappendix} was proved in \cite{Robert-Cu} under the additional assumption that $A$ has stable rank one.
 It is needed in the proof of \ref{TMW}.

 Subsection A.1 of the appendix also contains some results of independent interest.
-In particular, Corollary \ref{A1Cinv}, together with the construction of models in \cite{point-line}, establishes the Elliott invariant for Jiang-Su stable separable simple exact \CA s.
+In particular, Corollary \ref{A1Cinv}, together with the construction of models in \cite{point-line}, establishes the range of the Elliott invariant for Jiang-Su stable separable simple exact \CA s.